MipsSimulator/MipsSimulator/README.md

 <br>
 <strong>Setup</strong> <br> To run this application on your Android device, you will need to first install Android Studio.
 There is currently no APK available, so the project will need to be compiled and run manually from Android Studio.
 Here is a tutorial that explains how to clone the project from GitHub into Android Studio using their built in Git version control https://www.youtube.com/watch?v=Y6gmmQZsuLE<br> <br>
 <strong>Supported Instruction Set</strong> <br>
 The current version of the application supports a limited instruction set and does not support pseudo-instructions.
-Instructions that should work in this version are as follows:<br>
+Instructions currently implementated by the Executor are as follows:<br>
 <pre>
   add Rd, Rs, Rt
   addi Rt, Rs, imm